pydata/sparse/docs/construct.md

    s[[0, 3], [0, 4], [0, 1]] = [1, 5]
 ```

-Alongside indexing assignment and retrieval, :obj:`DOK` arrays support any arbitrary broadcasting function
+Alongside indexing assignment and retrieval, `DOK` arrays support any arbitrary broadcasting function
-to any number of arguments where the arguments can be :obj:`SparseArray` objects, :obj:`scipy.sparse.spmatrix`
+to any number of arguments where the arguments can be `SparseArray` objects, `scipy.sparse.spmatrix`
-objects, or :obj:`numpy.ndarrays`.
+objects, or `numpy.ndarrays`.

 ```python